thealing/DTC/README.md

 # Dollar Template Compiler
-A generic template and macro pre-compiler that generates C language output from **Dollar Template Language (DTL)** code.
+A generic template and macro pre-compiler that generates standard C output from **Dollar Template Language (DTL)** code.

-Powerful **DTL** constructs include: generic containers and algorithms, reference counting, dependent names, external polymorphism, and more...
+**DTL** is a superset of the C language, with native support for **generic containers and algorithms, reference counting, dependent names, external polymorphism, and more...** achieved by just one simple addition: giving special meaning to the `$` symbol within identifiers.

 ## Features
 - **Simplicity**: The only extensions used beyond regular C syntax are `$` characters and pragmas.
-- **Flexibility**: Template arguments can be anything: a type, a number, or even a method or field name.
+- **Flexibility**: Template arguments can be anything: a type, a number, or even a method/field name.
-- **Expressiveness**: Nested templates and specializations reach C++-level generality while staying fully explicit.
+- **Expressiveness**: Recursive templates and specializations reach C++ level generality while staying fully explicit.
-- **Ergonomics**: Friendly error messages help to find template syntax errors easily.
+- **Ergonomics**: Friendly error messages help to find syntax errors easily.
+- **Scalability**: Unambiguous template semantics allow fast compilation of a large system of generic constructs.
+- **Debuggability**: Both the original **DTL** and the generated C code can be inspected in a C-compatible debugger.
-- **Compatibility**: Any conformant C code can be run through the pre-compiler.
+- **Compatibility**: Any conformant C code can be used from **DTL**, without modifications.

 ## Usage
 `dtc [flags] <output file> <input files...>`